 Trinidad Now Under An Adverse Weather Alert (Orange Level)

-Hurricane Beryl has moved across the Windward Islands as a powerful Category 4 Hurricane with maximum sustained winds of 240 KM/H. As this hurricane moves into the eastern Caribbean Sea, the Trinidad and Tobago Meteorological Service has downgraded the Orange-Level Tropical Storm Warning to an Orange-Level Adverse Weather Alert.
+Hurricane Beryl has moved across the Windward Islands as a powerful Category 4 Hurricane with maximum sustained winds of 240 KM/H. As this hurricane moves into the eastern Caribbean Sea, the Trinidad and Tobago Meteorological Service (TTMS) has downgraded the Orange-Level Tropical Storm Warning to an Orange-Level Adverse Weather Alert.

 What you need to know